Automattic/wp-calypso/docs/install.md

 Calypso is [broken up into sections](https://github.com/Automattic/wp-calypso/blob/master/client/sections.js) and by default, every section is built when the development server starts.
 This can take a long time and slow down incremental builds as your work.
-To speed things up, you can choose to build and run specific sections of Calypso using the `SECTION_LIMIT` enviroment variable.
+To speed things up, you can choose to build and run specific sections of Calypso using the `SECTION_LIMIT` environment variable.

 For instance, `SECTION_LIMIT=reader,login npm start` would start Calypso and only build the `reader` and `login` sections.